Home > Mac Data Recovery Tips

 internal hard drive not showing up

-The internal hard drive of your Mac, also known as the startup disk, internal SSD or Macintosh HD, is used to store operating system files and user data, supporting Mac to work in a normal manner.
+The internal hard drive of your Mac, also known as the startup disk, internal SSD, or Macintosh HD, is used to store operating system files and user data, supporting the Mac to work in a normal manner.

-Yet the startup disk or internal hard drive not showing up on Mac, no startup disk on Mac, stopping you from accessing your data, or even causing your Mac won't turn on normally.
+Yet the trouble happens when the startup disk or internal hard drive does not show up on Mac, no startup disk on Mac, stopping you from accessing your data, or even causes your Mac won't turn on normally.

 Here are the two common situations: